Are you a Post-9/11 female veteran?

 - Identify the gap between where you are and where you want to be

-- Set personal and career goals
+- Set professional and career goals

-- Learn strategies to overcome obstacles
+- Learn strategies to overcome obstacles to professional success

-- Apply new skills to achieve goals
+- Apply new skills to career goals

 Participants can also receive up to $150 for completing evaluations of the program.